Webzang

 Providing IMAP mailboxes for all clients would require enterprise mail infrastructure rather than web hosting.

-Therefore, POP collection must be retired and email must move to a dedicated mail platform.
+Therefore, POP collection must be retired, and email must move to a dedicated mail platform.

 Your Options Going Forward